microsoft/promptflow/docs/reference/trace-span-spec-reference.md

 |---|---|---|---|
 | promptflow.llm.generated_message | Captures the output message from an LLM call. | ```{"content":"ChatGPT is a conversational AI model developed by OpenAI.","role":"assistant","function_call":null,"tool_calls":null}``` | `Required` |

 >Note: OpenTelemetry currently defines several LLM-related span attributes and events as semantic conventions.
 We plan to align with these conventions in the future.
-For more information, visit [LLM Semantic Conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/attributes-registry/llm.md).
+For more information, visit [LLM Semantic Conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/gen-ai/llm-spans.md).

 **Function**

-The Function span is a versatile default span within PromptFlow, designed to capture a wide range of general function execution information.
+The Function span is a versatile default span within Prompt flow, designed to capture a wide range of general function execution information.

 | Attribute | Type | Description | Examples | [Requirement Level](https://opentelemetry.io/docs/specs/semconv/general/attribute-requirement-level/) |
 |---|---|---|---|---|